Demystifying Overtime Pay for Exempt Employees:

 -Highly Compensated Employee Threshold: Highly compensated employees (HCEs), earning at least $107,432 annually, may qualify for exemption, provided their primary duties involve office or non-manual work.

-Staying abreast of regulatory updates is essential as these thresholds may evolve over time.
+It’s essential to stay current with regulatory updates, as these thresholds may evolve over time.

 Understanding Exemptions